jankball/janky.run/README.md

 # janky.run
 [http://janky.run/](http://janky.run/) is a BitcoinSV (BSV) exploration tool where you can see a list of tokens, current token prices, historical price charts for token transactions, and more!

+## What you can do at janky.run

+* Get a list of all of the tokens that have been created
+* Get a list of all of the creators of those tokens and see which other tokens they have created
+* Get prices for tokens in satoshis or US dollars
+* Get price charts for tokens in US dollars
+  * Generating a price chart requires that we have more than a couple transactions for the token - enough to generate a nice looking chart.
+  * I have discovered not all tokens have enough transactions, in which case I can still show the price, but not a chart.

 ## Technologies and Data Used

 The application includes: